-Instead of heading to the hospital to be with their dying son, Fred and Mary opted to stay home and wait for the phone call; the phone call confirming that their 42-year-old son was dead.(4)
+Instead of heading to the hospital to be with their dying son, Fred and Mary opted to stay home and wait for the phone call; the phone call confirming that their 42-year-old son had passed.(5)

 If Donald couldn’t be bothered to be there with his own brother while he was dying alone and in pain, how likely does it seem he’s capable of the emotional intelligence required to empathize with people he’s never even met?

-In the 1980s, Donald Trump’s personal ambitions skyrocketed dramatically.
+In the 1980s, Donald’s personal ambitions skyrocketed dramatically.
 He kicked off the new decade with a project even bigger, better and more impressive than the Commodore Hotel renovation he’d done in the 1970s.

-In 1979, Donald’s father bought him the iconic Bonwit Teller building on 5th Avenue in midtown Manhattan.(76) Donald intended to tear the historic building down, and rebuild a brand-new tower of his own.
-Modest, restrained, tasteful as ever, Donald picked the name for the building.
-Presumably, the list of potential names he brainstormed was short.
-He settled on an idea, surely the only one that felt right to him.
+In 1979, Donald’s father bought him the iconic Bonwit Teller building on 5th Avenue in midtown Manhattan.(78) Donald intended to tear the historic building down, and rebuild a brand-new tower of his own.

 It would be called: Trump Tower.

 Donald became impatient, and decided to have the building demolished immediately, including the historic artifacts he’d already promised to one of the most well-respected museums on Earth.
-The art community was shocked and horrified.
-In response, Donald claimed the sculptures were “without artistic merit.”(77)
+The NYC art community was shocked and horrified.
+In response, Donald claimed the sculptures were “without artistic merit.”(79)

 Recall that in the 1970s, Donald was sued by the United States Justice Department for racist crimes in his family business.
 Furthermore, during the Commodore project, Donald caught the attention of the FBI for his business dealings with the Italian Mafia.